-Covesea Skerry is the ideal lighthouse accommodation for families with small children.
-The former lightkeepers' cottage is situated on the mainland and the superb sandy beach is practically on the doorstep.
+The lighthouse accommodation at Covesea is under the ownership of the Covesea Lighthouse Community Company Ltd. This accommodation is ideal for families with small children and situated within the courtyard below the lighthouse tower with a superb sandy beach practically on the doorstep.
 The beach is accessible via a gate from the lighthouse courtyard.
 There is a fence surrounding the lighthouse which makes this area safe for young children.

 Parking is available beside the accommodation.
 Public transport accessible.